 It is a milestone not an end date

 Bilbo still has to have weekend antibiotics for 3 months.
-He still needs to have a variety of tests to check everything is in working order post chemo.
-He needs to be reimmunised with all his childhood jabs.
+He still needs to have a variety of tests to check everything is working post-chemo.
+He needs to be immunised with all his childhood jabs.
 And he is having physio to build his strength.

 And for the last few weeks we’ve been working on getting rid of the 15 verrucas on his feet, working through various treatment options to try and make him less uncomfortable.
 Whatever we’re doing is working, it is just slow and frustrating.